Plumbline Faith

 Disciples made …

-And simple, indigenous churches emerged – without building campaigns, ministry teams, sound equipment or marketing plans – in living rooms and coffee shops and other places where relationships otherwise naturally happen.
+And simple, indigenous churches emerged – without building campaigns, ministry teams, sound equipment or marketing plans – in living rooms and coffee shops and other places where relationships naturally happen.

 I’m not claiming total success each and every time I’d go.

-Trust me, I made many mistakes.
-But by doing it, I learned, and despite my shortcomings God nonetheless brought forth amazing fruit and built His church more often than not.
+And despite my shortcomings God nonetheless brought forth amazing fruit and built His church more often than not.

-So others could come forth and express Christ in their own, wonderfully unique ways that reached their own communities.
+So others could come forth and express Christ in their own wonderfully unique ways that reached their own communities.

 It cost almost nothing: